JAYARAJ2014/micro-madness/README.md

 # micro-madness

 Sample Micro Services architecture implementation using AspNet Core and various data sources (Mongo, Redis, PostgreSQL).
 Credits to @mehmetozkaya for his course that walks through this development process.
-Thanks a lot to Mehmet Ozkaya
+Thanks a lot to Mehmet Ozkaya.
+See his git hub here: https://github.com/mehmetozkaya/AspnetMicroservices

 ## To Run the show
 Once the code is cloned , navigate to the `src`  directory under the project.